Gravelly Hill railway station

-Gravelly Hill railway station serves the Gravelly Hill area of Birmingham, England.
-It is situated on the Redditch-Birmingham New Street-Lichfield Cross-City Line.
+Gravelly Hill railway station is a station below the surrounding ground level and can be accessed by a staircase or ramp to reach the platforms.
+It serves the Gravelly Hill area of Birmingham, England.
+It is situated on the Redditch/Bromsgrove-Birmingham New Street-Four Oaks-Lichfield Cross-City Line.

+History

 Opened in 1862, the station was built by the London and North Western (LNWR) railway company on their line between Birmingham and Sutton Coldfield.
 The only remaining original feature is the booking office building, which is unusual in having 2 storeys, and having access to the ticket office via the upper level.
 Other buildings and an early wooden footbridge were removed with the electrification of the Cross City line in 1992 by British Rail.
 The waiting areas on the platforms were replaced by modern "bus shelter" type structures on each platform.
 The footbridge was replaced by a modern metal structure.